rubymonsters/ruby-for-beginners/43_initializing_objects.md

 bodies, and bodies of `if` and `else` branches we indent them by one more level.

-The important bit to learn for you about the method `initialize` is that it is a special method with a special meaning in Ruby:
+The important bit to learn for you is: the method `initialize` is a special method with a special meaning in Ruby:

-Whenever you call the method `new` on a class, as in `Person.new`, this class will create a new instance of itself.
+Whenever you call the method `new` on a class, as in `Person.new`, the class will create a new instance of itself.
 It will then, internally, call the method `initialize` on the new object.
-Doing so it will simply pass all the arguments that you passed to `new` on to the method `initialize`.
+Doing so it will simply *pass all the arguments* that you passed to `new` *on to* the method `initialize`.

 So we can now create a new person instance by calling: